kalpaj12/De-duplicate/README.md

   </h1>
 </div>

-Close duplicate tabs on browsers based on chromium.
+Automatically detects and closes duplicate tabs on browsers based on chromium.
+Once a duplicate is closed, the window shifts focus to the non-duplicate tab-id.

+## Additional features included:
+1. Non-duplicate tab count is displayed on the extension icon.

 ## Procedure to use this browser extension (unpacked)